 Conference registration will be reimbursed.
 Students should register for the conference at the student rate.
 Early registration is appreciated.

 Individual award certificates will be presented to all participants upon request, with special certificates given to all finalists.
+Team members wanting a certificate should send an email to competition@Drillbotics.com with the spelling of their name as they wish it to appear on the certificate.

 DSATS may provide additional awards, at its sole discretion.